davidkna/starship/docs/config/README.md

 ```

 Other shells may use a different syntax to set environment variables.
-At this time, only simple values like such as numbers, floats, booleans and strings can be set with environment variables.
-This method cannot be used to set complex values like tables or arrays.
-If the environment values cannot be directly parsed as TOML values, they are treated as strings.
+Any values set in the environment will be parsed as TOML-values, not as full documents.
+If the environment values cannot be directly parsed as TOML-values, they are treated as strings.

 This means that `true` is parsed as a boolean when it's not quoted, but is parsed as a string when it is quoted.
-In contrast, when a value matches neither a number, float, nor boolean like `starship` is found, it is treated as a string.
+In contrast, when a value that cannot be parsed as a TOML value, such as `starship` is found, it is treated as a string (`"starship"`).

+Because the values are TOML-values the `[table]` syntax will not work, but inline tables `{ a = 1 }` or arrays `[ 0, 1 ]`.

 ### Logging